-Queenstown International Airport receives daily direct flights from around New Zealand and Australia's main ports, and great road access on major New Zealand highways makes driving into Queenstown an easy and beautiful experience.
+Queenstown International Airport receives daily direct flights from Auckland, Wellington and Christchurch, and great road access on major New Zealand highways makes driving into Queenstown an easy and beautiful experience.
 Exploring the region once you’re in Queenstown is simple with a range of local transport options.

-Queenstown is located in the southwest corner of the South Island of New Zealand and is very accessible with multiple daily direct flights from all of New Zealand’s main centres as well as direct scheduled services from Sydney, Brisbane, Melbourne and Coolangatta in Australia.
-Queenstown international airport is located just 15 minutes from downtown Queenstown and links to the city centre with shuttles, taxi services, buses and rental cars.
+Queenstown is located in the southwest corner of the South Island of New Zealand and is very accessible with multiple daily direct flights from all New Zealand’s main centres.
+Direct scheduled services from Sydney, Brisbane, Melbourne and Gold Coast in Australia are also available.

 Explore the interactive map to plan your scenic journey to Queenstown, New Zealand today.

 Driving to Queenstown is a very scenic option and if you’re planning to travel by road you can drive yourself, hop on a bus or join a coach tour.
-Major New Zealand highways connect Queenstown to surrounding South Island regions and you’ll come across incredible natural landscapes and different attractions on the drive to Queenstown - making it an ideal trip if you have time to explore.
+Major New Zealand highways connect Queenstown to surrounding South Island regions and you’ll come across incredible natural landscapes and different attractions on the drive to Queenstown.

-Roads to Queenstown are well signposted from the surrounding regions.
-New Zealand highways are fully sealed and well-maintained but some side-roads to activities & attractions may be loose gravel and require more time and care.
+Roads to Queenstown are well-signposted from the surrounding regions.
+New Zealand highways are fully sealed and well-maintained but some side roads to activities and attractions may be loose gravel and require more time and care.

-In New Zealand we drive on the left hand side of the road and some of our roads can be narrow and winding.
-It is also possible to encounter sheep and cattle on rural roads in New Zealand.
+In New Zealand, we drive on the left-hand side of the road and some of our roads can be narrow and winding.
+It is also possible to encounter sheep and cattle on rural roads in New Zealand and ice or snow on the roads in winter.
 It pays to give yourself extra time and to understand New Zealand road rules and signs.
 Visit Drivesafe New Zealand for helpful tips and information if you are planning a self-drive trip to Queenstown.

 There are daily buses to Queenstown from Wanaka, Dunedin, Invercargill and Christchurch to Queenstown as well as scheduled coach tours and backpacker tour buses.
-There are also rental car and motor home depots based at Queenstown airport and some operators have offices in downtown Queenstown.
+There are also many rental car and motor home depots based at Queenstown Airport.

 Many local activity operators also offer free transport from the town centre and hotels making it easy to get out and about and experience what the region has to offer.
-The compact downtown area of Queenstown means many restaurants, attractions and accommodation are within walking distance of each other and can be reached easily on foot so you can leave the car behind.
+The compact downtown area of Queenstown means many restaurants, attractions and accommodation are within walking distance of each other.

-If you prefer to self-drive, Queenstown is home to the best known rental car brands from around New Zealand and the world.
-With car rental outlets at Queenstown International Airport, and in downtown Queenstown, picking up or dropping off your rental vehicle is easy and convenient.
+If you prefer to self-drive, Queenstown is home to the best-known rental car brands from around New Zealand and the world.
+With car rental outlets at Queenstown International Airport, picking up or dropping off your rental vehicle is easy and convenient.

 Campervans and motorhomes are a great way to explore the Queenstown region and hiring a campervan or motorhome in Queenstown is easy, with both internationally recognised and local vehicle hire companies operating in the town centre or airport.